DevExpress-Examples/xaf-how-to-create-custom-event-and-resource-classes-for-scheduler/README.md

 4. Implement `IReminderEvent`.
 See the [#region IReminderEvent](./CS/EFCore/CustomEventsAndResources.Module/BusinessObjects/CustomEventWithUserResources.cs#L128) section in the source code.

-    > **Note**
-    > Reminders are currently not supported in XAF Scheduler Module for ASP.NET Core Blazor.
-Skip this section for ASP.NET Core Blazor applications.

 5. Add Blazor compatibility options.
 See the [#region Blazor compatibility](./CS/EFCore/CustomEventsAndResources.Module/BusinessObjects/CustomEventWithUserResources.cs#L269) section in the source code.
 Skip this step if you do not plan to implement the `Event` class in an ASP.NET Core Blazor application.

 6. Implement object construction.
 See the [#region Construction](./CS/EFCore/CustomEventsAndResources.Module/BusinessObjects/CustomEventWithUserResources.cs#L293) section in the source code.